 We invite previous clients to keep their contact details up to date by requesting this through our online email contact at email@example.com and internal policy prescribes that anytime we contact a former client, we will ask if personal information is up to date and accurate.
 Under the Hammer does not charge a fee for accessing or correcting personal data.

-Personal information is held at Under the Hammer in electronic format.
+Personal information is held at Under the Hammer in an electronic format.
 We take all reasonable steps to protect personal information from misuse, loss and from unauthorised access or disclosure.

 Information is retained: